NTKonzen/Mealplanner/README.md

 ## Tests

-1. [insert test for the planner page here]
+1. Play around on the planner page.
+Check out all the recipes available.
+Add recipes with dates and times.
 2. In the Grocery List, fill out boxes, check some filled out boxes and leave others empty, check and un-check empty boxes.
 Click "Save List", reload the page, and see what pops up!

 ## Contributors